herrkrebs/udacity-fsnd-project-4-design-a-game/README.md

 - models.py: Entity and message definitions including helper methods.
 - utils.py: Helper function for retrieving ndb.Models by urlsafe Key string.

+## Score keeping:
+Every move is stored on the board.
+If a player has three tokens in a horizontal, vertical or diagonal row, he wins.
+If the board is full and nobody has three in a row, its a tie.
+The game object can have the following states.
+ACTIVE, CANCELLED, WON, TIE.
+If the state is TIE, the acitve_player is the winner.

 ## Api Endpoints:

 - **create_user**